 Increase Nephrotoxicity of Aminoglycosides

 There are reported cases of drug-induced nephrotoxicity when patients take cephalosporin and aminoglycosides in combination, but other factors often cloud the evidence.
 Therefore, synergistic nephrotoxicity of cephalosporin and aminoglycoside is not to be completely understood.

 Pseudomembranous colitis is often associated with the use of clindamycin and ampicillin.
 Cephalosporin use is also a common cause of pseudomembranous colitis, especially third-generation cephalosporins.

-One of the contraindications of cephalosporin is if patients are allergic to them or those that have had an anaphylactic reaction to penicillin or other beta-lactams antibiotics.
+One of the contraindications of cephalosporin is if patients are allergic to them or those that have had an anaphylactic reaction to penicillin or other beta-lactams antimicrobials.

-Ceftriaxone is contraindicated in hyperbilirubinemic neonates because of reports that ceftriaxone displaces bilirubin from albumin, increasing the free bilirubin level and increases the risk of jaundice in neonates.
+Ceftriaxone is contraindicated in hyperbilirubinemic neonates because of reports that ceftriaxone displaces bilirubin from albumin, increasing the free bilirubin concentrations and increases the risk of jaundice in neonates.
 Ceftriaxone reacts to calcium-containing solution and it can precipitate in lungs and kidneys of infants less than 28 days old and this could be life-threatening.
 Therefore, ceftriaxone is also contraindicated in infants less than 28 days old if they are expected to receive any calcium-containing products.

 It is essential to monitor for possible signs of anaphylaxic reaction as well as allergic reactions such as hives, itching, and swelling.
 Physicians and pharmacists also need to monitor renal function periodically because that could potentially warrant a change in the dose and/or dosing frequency of the cephalosporin (except for ceftriaxone).
 With other possible adverse reactions listed above, monitor CBC for possible signs of drug-induced immune hemolytic anemia or hypoprothrombinemia from vitamin K deficiency.
 Also, monitor for possible signs of a disulfiram-like reaction or pseudomembranous colitis.

 Testing the effects of high dosage cephalosporin in rabbits, there is new evidence of nephrotoxicity due to its effect on the mitochondria system of the kidney.
 Cefepime overdose can result in seizures and encephalopathy.
 Studies show it to potentially be from cefepime crossing the blood-brain barrier and displaying concentration-dependent ϒ-aminobutyric acid (GABA) antagonism, which can also occur with toxic doses of penicillin G. Other studies show altered mental statues and a triphasic wave discharge on electroencephalogram (EEG).
 Discontinuation of cefepime demonstrates normalization of mental status.